Holes: Decade I

 Hardback, ISBN 978-0-9935803-3-8

-Limited edition, signed & numbered
+Limited edition (only 100 copies), signed & numbered

 Holes is a digital poem by Graham Allen that presents a new approach to autobiographical writing.
 It is a ten syllable one line per day poem which offers something less and something more than a window on the author’s life.
 Holes is a poetic vehicle for the exploration of chance, meaning, juxtaposition and language.
 On average, Holes draws over 800 unique readers each month.